tagetapang/tagetapang/README.md

 - 👋 Hi, I’m @tagetapang
-- 👀 I’m interested in web development and game develpment
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning godot and stuffs of web development like mongodb, backend etc
+- 🌱 I’m currently learning godot and stuffs of web development

-- 💞️ I’m looking to collaborate on games made on godot
-- 📫 How to reach me just text
+- 📫 How to reach me

 <!---
 tagetapang/tagetapang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.